Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Which is the most popular among cushion brilliant, modified, and hybrid?

 By looking at the supply side of the diamond industry, we notice that several diamond dealers are increasingly cutting rough diamonds into the hybrid cushion cut.
-It is likely popular because it combines the best of cushion brilliant and modified cushions.
-It also sparkles more and has an elegant look, so they are high in demand, hence more supply.
+This cut is likely popular because it combines the best of cushion brilliant and modified cushions.
+It also sparkles more and has an elegant look, so it is high in demand, hence more supply.

 Why are cushion cut diamonds cheaper than round cut diamonds?